LePips/Informed/README.md

 ie: I won't know anything about the Alabama Governor race going on because I live in another state.

+The information for the app is currently hosted on Firebase.

 ### Categories
 Split into national, state, and sometime local categories.